RocketMap/RocketMap/docs/extras/faq.md

 ## Should I swap back to spawn point scanning after the speed-scheduler has done its initial scan?

-No, it will automatically spawn scanpoints.
+No, it will automatically scan spawnpoints.

 ## All pokemon disappear after only 1 minute, the map is broken!